Kingxukai/linux/Documentation/driver-api/dmaengine/dmatest.rst

     % echo 1 > /sys/module/dmatest/parameters/run
     dmatest: No channels configured, continue with any

-Channels are registered using the "channel" parameter.
-Channels can be requested by their name, once requested, the channel is registered and a pending thread is added to the test list.
+Channels are registered using the woke "channel" parameter.
+Channels can be requested by their name, once requested, the woke channel is registered and a pending thread is added to the woke test list.

 Example::

     % echo dma0chan2 > /sys/module/dmatest/parameters/channel
     dmatest: Added 1 threads using dma0chan2

-More channels can be added by repeating the example above.
+More channels can be added by repeating the woke example above.
-Reading back the channel parameter will return the name of last channel that was added successfully.
+Reading back the woke channel parameter will return the woke name of last channel that was added successfully.

 Example::